Skip to main content

 • Run tests in parallel across multiple browsers

-• Built-in test artifact collection: video recording, screenshots and playwright traces
+• Built-in test artifact collection

 You also get all these ✨ awesome tools ✨ that come bundled with Playwright Test: